 The European Biotechnology Magazine with its website european-biotechnology.com is the major media partner of the AMR Conference.
 It is a quarterly publication with a distribution of 10,000 copies across Europe which is supported by many national biotech associations.

-In view of the continuing uncertain situation and travel restrictions due to the COVID-19 pandemic, we have decided to implement the 4th AMR Conference as a digital format in the week of 24–28 August 2020.
+In view of the continuing uncertain situation and travel restrictions due to the COVID-19 pandemic, we implemented the 4th AMR Conference as a digital format in the week of 24–28 August 2020.

 The current global health crisis caused by COVID-19 shows more than ever the importance of infectious diseases expertise and the high need for further fighting against antimicrobial resistance (AMR).
 A cross-sectoral international dialogue with all stakeholders involved will be crucial to help implement innovative therapies and diagnostics in the clinical practice globally.

 Together with our supporters – among others our major partner, the BEAM Alliance – the AMR Conference will continue to provide a (virtual) platform for those debates bringing together stakeholders from industry, SMEs, start-ups, academia, clinics, investors, public institutions and policy.
-Within our digital AMR Conference Week in August, we want to catch up discussing the challenges of bringing new antimicrobial treatments and diagnostics into the market and as a result, help to establish a post-COVID policy roadmap on AMR.
+Within our digital AMR Conference Week in August, we caught up discussing the challenges of bringing new antimicrobial treatments and diagnostics into the market.

-Five days of insights and networking for the global AMR community: Each conference day will cover a focus topic with selected LIVE sessions and high-level panels.
-Additionally, you will be able to explore scientific poster presentations and participate in virtual 1:1 meetings throughout the whole week and to engage within our new digital AMR stakeholder platform which is currently being set up.
+Five days of insights and networking for the global AMR community: Each conference day covered a focus topic with selected LIVE sessions and high-level panels.
+Additionally, you were able to explore scientific poster presentations and participate in virtual 1:1 meetings throughout the whole week and to engage within our new digital AMR stakeholder platform.

 #AMRconference 2019 highlights: